The trusted source for

 Patients with heart failure are at an increased risk of sudden cardiac death.70 Sudden death usually results from ventricular tachyarrhythmias.
 Sudden death resulting from cardiac causes accounts for about 50% of all cardiovascular deaths.71 Patients with advanced heart disease such as those with systolic dysfunction and NYHA class III or IV may have up to 50% one-year mortality, with half of these deaths being sudden.72 Patients with severe systolic dysfunction presenting with syncope, for instance, may need to be referred for electrophysiological testing for inducible arrhythmias and possible insertion of mechanical devices.

 Heart failure is a debilitating progressive disease that has severe morbidity and mortality.
 The prevalence of heart failure is increasing because of the aging population.
-Physicians must work toward incorporating evidence-based therapies that have been known to decrease morbidity and mortality in heart failure.
-A promising report from the Framingham study showed that there was increased survival with the diagnosis of heart failure.73 Despite this, evidence shows that treatment of heart failure is less than optimal.74 In keeping with the recent classification of heart failure by the ACC/AHA, physicians must focus on identifying and treating those patients with risk factors to prevent heart failure from developing.
+All patients who present with CHF should be referred to their primary care physician for chronic therapy.
+Many patients recently started on treatment may experience side effects of fatigue, hypotension, and even worsening dyspnea.
+When possible, treatment should be continued or slowly tapered as these treatments lead to remodeling of the heart and better long-term outcomes.
+A promising report from the Framingham study showed that there was increased survival with the diagnosis of heart failure.73 Despite this, evidence shows that treatment of heart failure is less than optimal.74

 1. American Heart Association.
 Heart Disease and Stroke Statistics: 2005 Update.
 Dallas, TX: American Heart Association; 2005.